microsoft/vscode-docs/docs/remote/wsl.md

 To get started you need to:

 1. Install the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install-win10) along with your preferred Linux distribution.
+(Note that Alpine Linux support is only available in [VS Code Insiders](https://code.visualstudio.com/insiders).)

     > **Note:** WSL does have some [known limitations](#known-limitations) for certain types of development that can also affect your VS Code experience.